tannerhelland/VBIDEUtils/README.md

-Update 04 Feb 2016: Compiled binaries from the original author are now available in the root folder.
+﻿Update 04 Feb 2016: Compiled binaries from the original author are now available in the root folder.
 As with any precompiled files, use at your own risk.
 Per Thierry69's instructions, "in order to add it to the list of addins, the user must call the AddToINI in the immediate window."

 Update 06 October 2015: Please note that I am not the author of this code.
 "Thierry69" is the owner and author of the code, and it is reproduced here at his request.
 This repository is primarily a mirror of the original VBIDEUtils source, as uploaded here: http://www.vbforums.com/showthread.php?806227-VBIDEUtils-now-open-sources